What are the 4 types of coffee roast?

 I suggest you try every coffee roast and select the one that suits you the best.

-Dark roast is the strongest and boldest roast of coffee.
+Dark roast makes the strongest and boldest coffee drinks.
 The extended roasting process produces intense flavors along with a very dense body.

 Which coffee roast is bitter?

-Dark roast coffee is generally associated with a more pronounced bitterness compared to lighter roast levels.
+Dark roast coffee is generally more bitter compared to lighter roast levels.

-Dark roasts are pushed past the second crack to very high temperatures, breaking down more sugars and amplifying bitter compounds.
-This can impart a burnt, charred taste while also enhancing the sweetness.
+Dark roasts are pushed past the second crack to very high temperatures, which can impart a burnt, charred taste while also enhancing the sweetness.

 However, dark roasts are not universally bitter.
 Roasters can reduce bitterness by sourcing less acidic beans, controlling temperature, and stopping before burning.